Home » Top 10 Tips for Buying Seeds Online

 I store my seed packets and organize them in shoe box-size totes in the freezer.

-I keep them organized in groups by vegetables, flowers, and herbs, with cardboard dividers between each type.
+I organize them in groups by vegetables, flowers, and herbs, with cardboard dividers between each type.
 When I inventory, I spread each group out on the table and make a list of the varieties I have and their dates.
-If any of the packets are open, I make a note of how many are left in the package.
+If any of the packets are open, I note how many are left in the package.

 vegetable seeds organized in a shoe box